 owns of the company.
 In cases where the ESOP owns 100% of the stock, the company pays no federal and, in most cases, state income taxes.

 In a nutshell, ESOPs are the most tax-advantaged ownership transition vehicles available to business owners today.

 Selecting a Strong Advisory Team

 Selecting a competent and experienced team of advisors that include fiduciary, financial, legal and administrative professionals is key to maximizing the benefit over the long term.

 During the ESOP exploration process, a feasibility analysis should be performed to test various assumptions regarding the value of the company, the size of the transaction, financing options and the expected ESOP benefit delivered to employees over time.

-Construction companies must take a number of factors into consideration before implementing an ESOP.
-Most construction companies have bonding requirements in order to bid certain projects and leveraged ESOP transactions negatively impact the shareholder’s equity.
-For this reason, it is important to discuss the transaction with the company’s bonding agent before the transaction to ensure that the appropriate bonding levels are maintained post-transaction.
+Construction companies must take several factors into consideration before implementing an ESOP.
+Most construction companies have bonding requirements to bid certain projects, and leveraged ESOP transactions negatively impact the shareholder’s equity.
+For this reason, it is important to discuss the transaction with the company’s surety before the transaction to ensure that the appropriate bonding levels are maintained post-transaction.

 ESOP transaction financing is non-productive in that it does not enhance the value of the business or provide growth opportunities.
 It is important that the management team understands the capital requirements necessary to operate and grow the business going forward.

 Employee Ownership Culture

 Creating a strong employee ownership culture is critical to ensuring the long-term success of the ESOP.
 ESOP committees function as internal advocacy groups and help to build employee morale and ownership culture.
 Though the only requirement to share financial information is in an annual employee participation statement, ESOP committees are oftentimes responsible for sharing important company information, spreading the employee ownership message and functioning as a resource for employees across the company.
 ESOP committee members are typically non-executive employees.